In a fake internet, does Google do enough to fight disinformation?

 Bloomberg did a good video on this topic you can watch below.

 Yes, things are getting weird on the internet.
-Look at this click farm in China.
+Click farms like those in the video below are springing up all over the world.
 Thousands of phones lined up one against one another.
 You pay these people for clicks and you are rewarded with fake views, likes and viral exposure.
 It doesn't matter that nobody actually read your article.

 As NY Mag puts it: